 KPIs and Success Metrics

-To evaluate progress, an enterprise strategy must include measurable, outcome-driven metrics.
-KPIs should cascade from enterprise-level objectives to team-level execution, creating visibility and accountability at every layer of the organization.
-These metrics must balance short-term targets with long-term growth indicators.
-Regular reviews help leaders adjust in real time without losing sight of the strategic vision.
+To evaluate progress, an effective strategy must include measurable, outcome-driven metrics.
+Key performance indicators (KPIs) should cascade from enterprise-level objectives to team-level execution, creating visibility and accountability across every layer of the organization.

 Strategic Governance and Accountability